JoschuaSchneider/use-error-boundary/README.md

 ## Contributing

-Contributions are welcome, as this is my **first properly published npm package**.
+Contributions are always welcome.

 Feel free to open issues or pull requests!
-I will review them as fast as possible.